Over Silton: Folklore

 To the north-west of the village is a cave known Hobbthrush Hall, formerly as Hobby Hole.
 Local legend has it that a Goblin lived here that churned the local farmers milk into cream at night.

 Governance

-The village is within the Richmond (North Yorkshire) UK Parliament constituency.
-It is within the North Hambleton electoral division of North Yorkshire County Council and the Osmotherley ward of Hambleton District Council.
+The village is within the Thirsk and Malton UK Parliament constituency.
+From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.

 Geography

 The nearest settlements are Nether Silton 0.7 mi to the south-east and Thimbleby 1.3 mi to the north.
 It is located 1 mi to the east of the A19 road.

 Religion

-There is a church in the village dedicated to St Mary situated 500 yards to the east of the village.
-The 12th century building is grade II* listed, as are some of the tombstones and headstones.
+St Mary's Church, Over Silton is situated 500 yards to the east of the village.
+The 12th-century building is grade II* listed, as are some of the tombstones and headstones.